 Vocational Education Prepares Students for Future Employment

-Green Chimneys Students learn and practice a variety of employment and job skills as part of the “Learn and Earn” program, where they receive individual and group education, seek campus job assignments, and get paid—modestly—at an hourly rate.
+Green Chimneys students learn and practice a variety of employment and job skills as part of the “Learn and Earn” program, where they receive individual and group education, seek campus job assignments, and get paid—modestly—at an hourly rate.
 With assistance from a vocational education counselor, classroom teachers and social workers, interested students voluntarily sign up for age-appropriate work assignments in various campus locations.

+Work-based learning can take place both on- and off-campus, as long as it is within an authentic work environment.
 The Farm & Wildlife Center, dining hall, building and program offices, and Boni-Bel Farm & Country Store all offer opportunities for students to acquire real-world skills.
 Students work under the guidance and supervision of skill coaches on vocational task responsibilities that demand commitment and are designed to mirror those found in a community workplace.